Copyright and images

 Reporting Current Events: use of a photograph without the copyright holder's permission is not allowed.

-Illustration for Learning: you can include an image in a presentation for teaching provided your use does not harm the economic interests of the copyright holder and the amount copied is reasonable.
+Illustration for Learning: you can include an image in a presentation provided your use does not harm the economic interests of the copyright holder and the amount copied is reasonable.
 You must include an attribution statement (reference).

 How to find Images for re-use